The Car Connection Volvo XC70 Overview

-The roots of the XC70 date all the way back to the mid-1990s, when the Volvo V70 replaced the previous 850 Wagon--albeit with all but identical styling.
-For 2001, a completely redesigned V70 was released.
-It had smoother, less boxy, more flowing lines, and running gear mostly shared with the large S80 sedan.
+The basis for the XC70 dates back to the mid-1990s, when the V70 replaced the Volvo 850 Wagon—albeit with nearly identical styling.
+A completely redesigned V70 was released for 2001.
+It had smoother, less boxy, more flowing lines, with running gear mostly shared with the large S80 sedan.

-Between these models, ride quality varied quite a bit, with base models on the soft, almost bouncy side and T5 models providing a very firm calibration that favors handling but might not be to the liking of those who live in the Snow Belt.
-Among these, our favorites were the 2.4T models (or 208-hp 2.5T models, from 2004 on), which offered the best compromise.
+Ride quality varied a bit among these models, with base cars on the soft, almost bouncy side and T5 models providing a very firm calibration that favored handling but might not be to the liking of those who live in the Snow Belt.
+Among them our favorites were the 2.4T models (and 208-hp 2.5T models, from 2004 on), which offered the best compromise.

 From those roots, the XC70 was launched in 2008.
-The XC70 can now be ordered with either front-wheel drive or all-wheel drive, with the former having taken the place of the last-generation V70.
+The XC70 can now be ordered with either front- or all-wheel drive, with the former having taken the place of the last-generation V70.
 Both that departed V70 wagon and the XC70 crossover share running gear with Volvo's largest sedan, the S80.
-The engine is a 235-hp, 3.2-liter in-line six-cylinder engine and six-speed automatic transmission--the same powertrain used in the larger XC90 seven-seat crossover, launched way back in 2002.
+The original engine was a 235-hp, 3.2-liter inline-6 engine and 6-speed automatic transmission—the same powertrain that was used in the larger XC90 seven-seat crossover, launched way back in 2002.
 This same powertrain continues to be used on certain XC70 models.

 All XC70 (and V70) models, old and new, are cargo workhorses.
-Their split-folding back seats fold flat, and the cargo floor is much lower than you might expect from a crossover, making it easy to load.
-Front seats are excellent, although some owners may find the back seat a little more cramped for adults that the generous exterior might suggest.
-While the latest generation for 2008 and beyond loses a bit of performance against its predecessor, the ride and handling were vastly improved and far more premium content was added.
+Their split-folding back seats fold flat, and the cargo floor is much lower than in most crossovers, making it easy to load.
+Front seats are excellent, although some owners may find the back seat a little more cramped for adults than the generous exterior might suggest.
+While the latest generation for 2008 and beyond lost a bit of performance compared to its predecessor, the ride and handling were vastly improved and more premium content was added.

-Other than various equipment changes and new wheels and trim, the XC70 has evolved little in recent years.
+Other than various equipment changes and new wheels and trim, the XC70 evolved very little in the early years of this generation.
 The front-wheel-drive version of the XC70 replaced the V70 wagon for 2011.
-That same year, standard features were also bolstered for the whole lineup, meaning the base model now includes a power driver's seat, fog lamps, heated side mirrors, Bluetooth, and Sirius satellite radio.
+That same year, standard features were also bolstered for the whole lineup, with the base model now including a power driver's seat, fog lamps, heated side mirrors, Bluetooth, and Sirius satellite radio.